Tuesday 11 February 1969

 As an odd piece of social history, Wilder is astonished to see Hindlesham in the corridor with his Civil Service issue towel tucked under his arm and asks what he’s doing.
 Hindlesham says he’s going in the bathroom and Wilder pokes his head in before declaring, “It’s insanitary in there.
 A grubby, communal loo!”

-Wilder explains to Henderson that the deal he’s trying to negotiate with Kidrich involves trying “to winkle British capital into a Yugoslav combinat that is openly using Russian technicians.
+Reminding us that there is a wafer-thin piece of public service negotiation at the heart of the story, Wilder explains to Henderson that the deal he’s trying to negotiate with Yugoslav minister Kidrich involves trying “to winkle British capital into a Yugoslav combinat that is openly using Russian technicians.
 Russians won’t like it because it capitalises communism.
 British hardliners won’t like it because it communises capitalism.”
 Bligh, who wants to take credit for the deal, tells the Prime Minister that it will mean an increase of £15 million in trade.

-But with Wilder being accused of sleeping with a black girl, Bligh decides the Race Relations angle won’t fly.
-And Pamela withdraws the divorce proceedings.
-And Naranda returns with his suitcase full of money.
+Bligh concludes that a prosecution under the Race Relations Act will fail if Wilder is being accused of sleeping with a black girl.
+Pamela withdraws the divorce proceedings.
+Naranda returns from Switzerland with his suitcase full of money.
 And they all lived happily ever after.

 The 1968 Race Relations Bill prohibited racial discrimination in employment, commercial services and housing.
 It was set against a background in which landlords had signs on their doors reading, “No blacks, no Irish”.
 It was also passed weeks after the British Government passed a bill to invalidate the passports of Kenyan Asian refugees.
 The Race Relations Bill met strong opposition, not least from Conservative MP Enoch Powell who spoke for “ordinary English” people who had a “sense of being a persecuted minority.”

-It’s notable also that while the Commonwealth Immigrants Act of 1962 specifically restricted incomers to those with specific skills or contracts or the dependants of those with residents, Lord Bligh is shown supporting the rich Naranda to exploit a loophole, claiming to be a dependant of his bus driver father”.
+It’s notable also that while the Commonwealth Immigrants Act of 1962 specifically restricted incomers to those with specific skills or contracts or the dependants of those with residency, the socialist Lord Bligh is shown supporting the rich Naranda's exploitation of a loophole, claiming to be a dependant of his bus driver father.